wmo-im/wis2box-training/documentation/docs/en/practical-sessions/datasets-with-access-control.md

 ## Introduction

-Data are shared on WIS2 in accordance with the WMO Unified Data Policy which describes two categories of data:
+Data are shared on WIS2 according to WMO Unified Data Policy which describes two categories of data:

-- **core** : data that is provided on a free and unrestricted basis, without charge and with no conditions on use.
+- **core** : data that is provided on a free and unrestricted basis, without charge and with no conditions on use
-- **recommended** : data that may be provided with conditions on use and/or subject to a license.
+- **recommended** : data that may be provided with conditions on use and/or subject to a license

 Data that are shared as recommended:

-- May be subject to conditions on use and reuse;
+- may be subject to conditions on use and reuse
-- May have access controls applied to the data;
+- may have access controls applied to the data
-- Are not cached within WIS2 by the Global Caches;
+- are not cached by WIS2 Global Cache Services
-- Must have a link to a license specifying the conditions of use of the data included in the discovery metadata.
+- must have a link to a license specifying the conditions of use of the data included in the discovery metadata

-The dataset-editor in the wis2box-webapp will require you to provide a license URL when you select the data policy 'recommended'.
-Optionally, you can add an access token to such a dataset to restrict access to the data.
+The dataset editor in the wis2box-webapp will require you to provide a license URL when you select the data policy 'recommended'.
+Optionally, you can add an access token to the dataset, restrict to the data.

 In this practical session, you will create a new dataset with data policy 'recommended' and learn how to add access control.

-It will also guide you through the steps to add a custom license file to your wis2box instance.
+This session will also guide you through the steps to add a custom license file to your wis2box instance.

 ## Preparation